tbrowne5/tbrowne5/README.md

-## Hi, I'm Tyler 👋

-Hey there, glad you've stumbled upon my corner of GitHub.
+Hey there 👋 glad you've stumbled upon my corner of GitHub.
 I'm just a guy who likes **Machine Learning** and **Artificial Intelligence** development.
 My primary work has been in the field of genetic engineering and general biologcal data analysis, so that's most of what you'll find here.
 That being said, I hope to be making public some of my side projects soon!

 🔧 Some of the things I tend to use...